Eclipse of Reason (Horkheimer)

-Eclipse of Reason is a 1947 book by Max Horkheimer, a German philosopher and sociologist who was a key figure in the Frankfurt School of critical theory.
-In the book, Horkheimer argues that in modernity the concept of reason has been reduced to a mere instrument for achieving practical goals, rather than a means of understanding objective truth.
-He contends that this "eclipse of reason" has led to the rise of authoritarianism, as well as the dominance of a manipulative "culture industry" that serves the interests of those in power.
-Horkheimer asserts that to counter these trends, it is necessary to develop a more substantive and critical form of reason that is grounded in a commitment to human emancipation and the pursuit of a more just society.
+Eclipse of Reason is a 1947 book by Max Horkheimer, a Frankfurt School philosopher, arguing that in modernity, the concept of objective reason has been transformed from a truth-seeking means of ethical understanding into a tool for achieving practical goals.
+He calls this shift the "eclipse of reason", where reason becomes instrumental, and contends that it has led to the rise of authoritarianism and to the dominance of a manipulative culture industry that serves the interests of those in power.
+He asserts that to counter these trends, it is necessary to develop a more substantive and critical form of reason that is grounded in a commitment to human emancipation and the pursuit of a more just society.